utterances/metroBPMapp/README.md

 # MetroBPM

 Need a tempo tune-up for your live performance?
 Need to play for dance and keep the speed steady?
-Curious about the tempo of the music you are hearing?
 MetroBPM combines a Live Tempo Detector with a Metronome in your pocket.
 Designed for iPhone, iPad and Mac, it uses your device's microphone to detect tempo from rhythmic music in Real-Time.
 Designed for learners, enthusiasts, professionals and performers.

 [![Download on App Store](Download_on_the_App_Store_Badge_US-UK_RGB_wht_092917.svg)](https://apps.apple.com/us/app/metrobpm/id6670410153)